alaa0502/EEG_EyeBlink_Detection_And_Removal_Project/README.md

 ## About this tool

-Eye-blink artifacts (and artifacts in general) are common in EEG recordings and are usually not relevant to brain activity.
+Eye-blink artifacts (and artifacts in general) are common in EEG recordings and are usually not relevant to brain activity reasurch.
 They often need to be removed manually, which is time-consuming and requires experience.

 This tool provides a simple and accessible solution: